jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     With respect to addressing Contoso's concerns over foreign hackers, Azure Active Directory can help by identifying logins from multiple geographic locations by using the report "Sign ins from multiple geographies."
 To demonstrate the function of it to Contoso, one approach to accomplish a login from a foreign IP is to spin up a virtual machine in Azure in a foreign geography, remote desktop into it, open the browser, and navigate to the Contoso admin site and log in.
 Then log in from a local machine at the same time.
 Within an hour or two the suspicious login would be listed in the report.

-    Provided that the call center administrator website is deployed to a web app and that currently anyone listed as a user in Azure Active Directory is a user who should have access to the call center website (since the case study does not stipulate any other more granular requirements), the setup for integrating Azure Active Directory access control requires no code on the part of Contoso, just configuration.
+    Provided that the call center administrator website is deployed to a web app and that currently anyone listed as a user in Azure Active Directory is a user who should have access to the call center website, since the case study does not stipulate any other more granular requirements, the setup for integrating Azure Active Directory access control requires no code on the part of Contoso, just configuration.
 This configuration is accomplished using the Azure portal (at https://portal.azure.com), navigating to the web app, and on the Settings blade selecting Authentication/Authorization.
 Then in the Authentication/Authorization blade, choose Login with Azure Active Directory, and then configure the Azure Active Directory authentication provider to create a new application in AAD or to use an existing application.

     ![On the Azure Portal, Authentication/Authorization blade, App Service Authorization is set to On, Users must Log in with Azure Active Directory when their request is not authenticated, and Authentication Provider is Azure Active Directory.](media/image7.png 'Azure Portal, Authentication/Authorization blade')

     Once applied, any access to the call center admin website will automatically be redirected to first log in through Azure Active Directory, and users would need to be created in Azure Active Directory in order to acquire access.

-_Enabling PCI compliance_
+**Enabling PCI compliance**

 1. Keeping only the e-commerce website and handling of cardholder data in scope for PCI, consider the following in your design:

-    _Are web apps deployed in Azure App Service Environments an option?_
+    a.
+Are web apps deployed in Azure App Service Environments an option?

-    a. _Explain how using Azure App Service Environments could address the PCI requirements._
+    b.
+Explain how using Azure App Service Environments could address the PCI requirements.

-    b. _Keeping in mind the best choice for securing inbound and outbound traffic for an App Service Environment, detail all inbound and outbound traffic for this solution that allows it to be PCI compliant and allows it to operate within Azure.
-It should include traffic into and out of the solution, outbound for the e-commerce website, and any other traffic between the apps within the solution._
+    c.
+Keeping in mind the best choice for securing inbound and outbound traffic for an App Service Environment, detail all inbound and outbound traffic for this solution that allows it to be PCI compliant and allows it to operate within Azure.
+It should include traffic into and out of the solution, outbound for the e-commerce website, and any other traffic between the apps within the solution.

-    c. _Make sure to describe in detail the network topology you are using._
+    d.
+Make sure to describe in detail the network topology you are using.

-    d. _For any inbound and outbound application communications you are securing, please detail the specific mechanisms you will use to do so._
+    e.
+For any inbound and outbound application communications you are securing, please detail the specific mechanisms you will use to do so.

-    e. _If your approach includes configuration scripts, please provide an example of the scripts._
+    f.
+If your approach includes configuration scripts, please provide an example of the scripts.

     While web apps are certified as PCI compliant, they are not immediately PCI compliant when used by the customer.
 The PCI requirements 1.2.1, 1.3.3, and 1.3.5 require restricting outbound access to only that which is necessary for the cardholder environment.
 In the case of CSLA, it means that the only outbound communication allowed should be to Azure (for monitoring) and to the payment gateway.
 Web apps in the Standard Tier have no mechanism for restricting the outbound traffic.